Track My Read – FAQs

 Read for Good can only access anonymised reading data within the Track My Read application.
 This means we see the reading sessions but we have no named pupil data, and nowhere in the system does it associate a name with the reading data.

 There is a public dashboard to share with parents and pupils but it doesn’t show any individual data and it is GDPR compliant.
-You can choose to have this public dashboard enabled or not.
+You can choose to have this public dashboard enabled or not, but it must be enabled to participate in Group Challenges.
 It looks like this:

 Schools should ensure that uploading data to Google Firebase meets their own data protection policy.